deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](figures/figures_5_2.png)

-> 🔼 The figure illustrates the hybrid tokenizer in HART, which decomposes continuous latents into discrete and continuous tokens for better image reconstruction.
+> 🔼 The figure illustrates the hybrid tokenizer of HART which decomposes continuous latents into discrete and continuous tokens, using both during training and only continuous tokens during inference.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Unlike conventional image tokenizers that decode either continuous or discrete latents, the hybrid tokenizer in HART is trained to decode both continuous and discrete tokens.
 At inference time, we only decode continuous tokens, which are the sum of discrete tokens and residual tokens.
 The residual tokens will be modeled by residual diffusion (introduced in Figure 6).